 Fun Fact 2:

 Did you know that cloth diapers with leg gussets can be stuffed to the max and not gap?
 Yup, that’s right.
 I always knew gussets were good at keeping messes in, but now I know they can hold an insane amount of absorbency!
 I currently stuff three Large Thirsties Hemp Inserts (love them!) and a Ragababe Large Insert (Bamboo blend) on top!
 It all fits and goes on easily and I don’t have to mess with the legs to make sure there aren’t gaps.
-I’m lovin’ on my Rumparooz One Size Covers and Blueberry Coveralls!
+I’m lovin’ on my Thirsties Duo Wraps, Rumparooz One Size Covers and Pooters Diaper Covers!
 Great options for night diapers!

 Fun Fact 3:

 Hot water is great when cleaning cloth diapers.
-Between that and a good detergent you should be set!
+Between that and a good detergent, you should be set!
 BUT….hot water can be TOO hot.
 When the temperature of your water is too high you risk damaging your PUL/TPU covers.
-Excessively hot water isn’t really all that good on anything.
+Excessively hot water isn’t all that good on anything.
 So what is a good range to aim for?
 Something around 120-125 degrees is probably sufficient.
 You could even go a little lower as long as everything is still coming clean.
-Going hotter than that on a regular basis could cause delamination on covers and lead to leaks.
+Going hotter than that regularly could cause delamination on covers and lead to leaks.
 (Wondering what the heck delamination is?
 What about PUL/TPU?
 Click here to get the scoop!

 OK!
 That’s it for now.
 Any fun facts you know about cloth diapers that I haven’t mentioned?
 I’d love to hear them!
 And if you learned something new today, be sure to share this post so others may also have the answer when it’s their turn in Jeopardy!